 CRNA Information Session and Open House Events

-This is an opportunity to meet with the CRNA program facutly, staff, and students.
-The event begins with a 30 minute overview of the CRNA program followed by an "open house" format hosted in our Health Sciences Simulation Center where you will interact with clinical facutly, admission committee members, an admission counselor, a financial aid counselor, the director of the program, and more.
+This is an opportunity to meet with the CRNA program faculty, staff, and students.
+The event begins with a 30 minute overview of the CRNA program followed by an "open house" format hosted in our Health Sciences Simulation Center where you will interact with clinical faculty, admission committee members, an admission counselor, a financial aid counselor, the director of the program, and more.
 Please click on RSVP to join us.
 A confirmation will be emailed to you once you reserve your space.

 6:00 pm to 8:00 pm